 Ag has to be recognized by the

-Among the biological macromolecules, protein is the most potent immunogen followed by the polysaccharide.
-Other macromolecules such as lipids and nucleic acids do not serve as immunogen.
+Among the biological macromolecules, protein is the most potent immunogen, followed by the polysaccharide.
+Other macromolecules such as lipids and nucleic acids do not serve as immunogens.

 Properties of an Immunogen

 Immunogenicity: Ability to induce a humoral and/or cell-mediated immune response.

 - B cells + Ag = effector B cells (plasma cells) + memory B cells

 - T cells + Ag = effector T cells (e.g., CTLs, THs) + memory T cells

 Antigenicity: The ability to combine/react specifically with the final products of the above responses (i.e., antibodies and/or cell-surface receptors).

 All molecules that have the property of immunogenicity also have the property of antigenicity but Reverse not true.
 Remember: All Immunogen are Antigen but all Antigen are not Immunogen e.g. Hapten.

 A hapten is antigenic but incapable by itself of inducing a specific immune response, i.e., it lacks immunogenicity.